datadutch/degiro/README.md

 Watch this video from Koos van Strien about [installing Python] (https://www.youtube.com/watch?v=XA6M_9Gf_yM) for use in Powerbi

+Make sure to adjust the path to your local git path and to create a file called config.json with your de Giro credentials

 Current status:

-the script works when doing a copy paste of the python code into the Powerbi - get data - python screen.
-Make sure to adjust the path to your local git path and to create a file called config.json with your de Giro credentials
+the script works when doing a copy paste of the python code into the Powerbi - get data - python screen. -> fixed, the script in the template

 Open Powerbi, Get data, Python -> then copy the script /Users/johanvanderkooij/git/degiro/call_portfolio_no_function.py into the Powerbi screen